- Alumni & Donors

 Justice is Steady Work.
 A Conversation on Political Theory with Astrid von Busekist

-Michael Walzer and Astrid von Busekist have recently published a book entitled Penser la justice.
-Itinéraire du savoir.
-Forthcoming in English as Justice is Steady Work, this book is a conversation between two thinkers, dealing with some of the main themes addressed by Michael Walzer during his career.
+Astrid von Busekist and Michael Walzer's book Justice is Steady Work has just been released!
+French version, Penser la justice.
+Itinéraire du savoir was published earlier this year.
+This book is a conversation between two thinkers, dealing with some of the main themes addressed by Michael Walzer during his career.
 Professor of political theory Astrid von Busekist has accepted to answer our questions and to present this thought-provoking dialogue.

 Can you trace the genesis of this project?